 Always check your equipment for defects before using it.
 Broken or malfunctioning equipment can lead to severe injuries.

 To get the best performance out of your body and to protect it, you need to fuel it properly.

 Be mindful of what you eat.
-Choose a diet that includes plentiful vegetables and fruits, lean meat and fish, eggs, nuts, and legumes, low-fat dairy foods, whole grain bread, pastas, cereals, and rice, and healthy fats, like olive or canola oil.
+Choose a diet that includes plentiful vegetables and fruits, lean meat and fish, eggs, nuts, and legumes, low-fat dairy foods, whole grain bread, pasta, cereal, and rice, and healthy fats, like olive or canola oil.